Themis

 Students by Cohort Year

-~13–14 per year · ~41 total in coursework · ~21 in dissertation stage (not shown)
+~13–14 per year · ~41 in coursework · students with exceptions shown with a badge

 Year 1 — 2025 Cohort